qubekit/QUBEKit/style.md

     # Variables
     var_name = True

-If variable type is not obvious, a comment should be used to avoid confusion.
+If variable type is important and not obvious, a comment should be used to avoid confusion.
 (Don't use the type hints)

     # returns a 2d numpy array